 Examples of such actions include but are not limited to:

-1) Behaviour that contravenes the Conditions of Entry, such as:
+1) Behaviour that contravenes the Terms and Conditions of Ticket Purchase and Entry, such as:

 - Bringing gang patches, weapons, fireworks or pets